 How is cholera treated in a child?

-For diarrhea that is worse than normal, see a healthcare provider.
-Don’t treat it on your own.
+For diarrhea that is worse than normal, talk with your child's?healthcare provider.
+Don?t treat it on your own.
 Seek medical help if diarrhea becomes severe and watery, or if vomiting happens.

 What can I do to prevent cholera in my child?